Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Analytic solutions and approximations

 where we introduced $\gamma = (\Gamma_\text{q} - \Gamma_\text{t}) / a$.
 The normalization can now conveniently be calculated via

 Here, we see that $\Vert v_m\Vert^2$ is a continuous function of $z_m$, which allows the use of simple approximations for the roots $z_m$ in the next step.

 So far our analysis is still exact.
-We are left with the evaluation of the sum in \eref{eq_pq_analytical}, which becomes an integral on long time scales.
-This motivates to interpret $z$ as a continuous function of $m$.
+We are left with the evaluation of the sum in \eref{eq_pq_analytical}, which becomes an integral on long timescales.
+This motivates us to interpret $z$ as a continuous function of $m$.
 The structure of \eref{eq_chauchy} with the rates $\Gamma_\text{qt}^k$, given by \eref{eq_rates_quadratic}, suggests

 where we defined the deviation $\delta(m) \in (-1/2, 1/2)$.